davewar/github-testing/README.md

 ``

-After creating the branchs - add to the github website by
+After creating the branches - add the branch to the github website by

 - git push --set-upstream origin alpa
 - git push --set-upstream origin beta